Archive for the 'Peru' Category

 Day 1

 Around 5:30 a.m., we board a bus in Cusco and travel 1.5 hours to Ollantaytambo, where we have a chance to eat breakfast and grab any last minute items we forgot.
-We then continue on to the start of the Inca Trail, where we pass through the offical checkpoint, take a group photo, and begin our day’s 12 kilometers of hiking.
+We then continue on to the start of the Inca Trail, where we pass through the official checkpoint, take a group photo, and begin our day’s 12 kilometers of hiking.

 This is the easiest day and the hiking takes place along what is referred to as the “Inca Flat.”
 Apparently Peruvians have a very different idea of flat than I do, because we are pretty much going uphill most of the time.
 The ascent isn’t extreme, but we do gain over 1,500 feet during the course of the day, with one rather steep section.
 A good introduction, it gets our lungs burning and our hearts panting.